Lego 2K Drive: Reception

 Lego 2K Drive received "mixed or average reviews", according to the review aggregator website Metacritic.
 The game was nominated for Racing Game of the Year at the 27th Annual D.I.C.E.
 Awards, and was longlisted for Family and Multiplayer at the 20th British Academy Games Awards.

 IGN enjoyed the in-game courses, writing, "The track design is also generally strong, with plenty of technical segments, environmental hazards, and rewarding shortcuts".
 GamesRadar+ felt the game's rubber-banding made early races feel artificial, "No matter how well you drive, the leader (and maybe another car or two) will always zoom off out of sight, reappearing with a lap to go".
 While criticizing the title's live service component, Rock Paper Shotgun praised the polished visuals, "Everything from the menu's thocks and snaps, to the sheen off a character's plastic casing suggests a level of care the Danes would be chuffed with".

 Kotaku liked the way the game automatically switches vehicles on the fly, "Instead, as you race around, the game auto-swaps between either your car, boat, or off-road ride of choice.
 This streamlines what could have been an annoying part of 2K Drive, and also means that you can explore the entire Lego-filled world of Bricklandia as you please".
 Game Informer felt the writing effectively parodied other racing titles, saying that, "Lego 2K Drive's constant barrage of dialogue kept me giggling throughout".

-Lego 2K Drive was the 7th best-selling boxed game in the United Kingdoms in its week of release.
+Lego 2K Drive was the 7th best-selling boxed game in the United Kingdom in its week of release.